naibari/FinalProject/README.md

-# Collecting Stock Current Values and Upload it to Thingspeak
+# Collecting Stock Current Values and Upload it to ThingSpeak